ColumbiaCGUI/ARUI/README.md

 * Adding direct manipulation to task list
 * If the tasklistID is greater than the number if tasks, the user sees the message "All done".
 Alternatively, the recipe can be set as done by calling AngelARUI.Instance.SetAllTasksDone();
-* The orb moves out of the way if the user reads the task list
+* The virtual agent moves out of the way if the user reads the task list
-* The orb shows an indicator on the progress of the recipe
+* The virtual agent shows an indicator on the progress of the recipe
 * The tasklist button is moved to the top
 * Delayed task message activation to avoid accidental trigger
-* Both the task list and the orb can be moved using far (with ray) and near interactions with either hand
+* Both the task list and the virtual agent can be moved using far (with ray) and near interactions with either hand